 The cross-party overview and scrutiny function monitors the County Council's financial performance and performance against targets in the Strategic Plan and other related plans on a regular basis.
+This work is carried out by the Scrutiny Commission and five Overview and Scrutiny Committees which each has responsibility for scrutiny of a particular service area of the Council.

-The key areas of activity undertaken by the Scrutiny Commission during the year included: -
+The key areas of activity undertaken by the Scrutiny Commission and the five service-related Overview and Scrutiny Committees during the year included: -